Yoast/wordpress-seo/packages/ui-library/readme.md

 ```

 ## Local development
 The components in this library are developed in isolation inside a [Storybook](https://storybook.js.org/), a visual tool for building component libraries.
-Developing components in isolation helps keep the interfaces flexibile while ignoring implementation details.
+Developing components in isolation helps keep the interfaces flexible while ignoring implementation details.

 ```sh
 # Install dependencies